cesareressa/pythonscraper/README.md

 # pythonscraper
-A simple python script that allows to scrape some data from the internet (Personal WiP project)
+A simple python script that allows to scrape some data from the internet (Personal WorkinProgress project)

-This project has been done by foolowing DevEd on YouTube.